JortvD/cs4575-g5/reports/g5_browser-extensions.md

 summary: |-
   This study evaluates the energy consumption of web browsers under different configurations and environments.
   Specifically, we compare Chrome with two conditions: no extension and uBlock Origin on. uBlock Origin serves the purpose of blocking advertisements during navigation for users.
-  The goal is to assess how the extension impact power usage when the number of advertisements varies.
+  The goal is to assess how the extension impact energy consumption when the number of advertisements varies.
 ---

 # Introduction